 - A pre-trek briefing.

-- Entrance fee to Rainbow Mountain.
+- Entrance fee to private lands and Rainbow Mountain.

 - Private transportation to and from your hotel in Cusco.